nicolepenner/SoftwareSecurityFinalProject/README.md

   I will continue to use checksum verification, Maven dependency checks, and security certificate creation.
 I will definitly use all of these tools in the future for projects - even those that are not specifically concerned with security.

 # Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?

+  All of it!
+It shows that I can understand and make use of various tools in software security effectively and efficiently.
+This is a crucial skill since security of applications starts with the code from developers.